-A separate permit is required for tourists visiting Zuluk and the places along this route that falls in Sikkim.
-You need to carry passport size photos and photo id proof (in original) to get your permit.
+A separate Protected Area Permit is required for tourists visiting Zuluk and the Silk route (because it lies on the border area with China occupied Tibet).
+You need to carry passport size photos and photo ID proof (in original) to get your permit.
 While approaching from Gangtok, you can get this permit from Sikkim Tourism Office at Gangtok.
-Your tour operator can get it done.
+You can get it done through any registered local tour operator in Gangtok.
 You should hand-over the documents to the tour operator one day in advance.

 Catherine Bond (January 2017)

 Hi Raj, Thank you so much for all your helpful advice!
 My husband and I are planning a trip to Darjeeling and Sikkim in April 2017 and I'm struggling to find info on Sikkim.
 We are from South Africa and from what I can tell we are limited by where we can travel to in Sikkim.